Kinniku Banzuke: Other Media

 An anime was produced by Bandai Visual titled Kinniku Banzuke: Kongou-kun no Daibouken!
 The anime was loosely based on the show, and featured a group of children invited to an island to fight to the death.
 It lasted three episodes.

+Later, a second anime called Gold Muscle, which was based on Taiiku World, story based on a mad scientist who created clones, athletes fused with animal DNA to compete in various sports, 10 episodes total.
+But it was never shared worldwide due to controversy, as the characters were parodied based on real life sports celebrities.
+And it was never made into video distribution after broadcast.
+Broadcast starts from Oct 12th 2002 to Nov 9 2002, and later rebroadcast from Feb 15th 2003 to Mar 1st 2003 in Kanto region only.